sillygoose/cs_esphome/README.md

 Python data collection utility for the CircuitSetup Expandable 6 Channel ESP32 Energy Meter using the ESPHome API writing sensor data and integrations to an InfluxDB2 database.

 ## What's new
+#### 0.2.1
+- Using InlfuxDB queries and tasks to process data on the InfluxDB host, updated data schema

 #### 0.2.0
 - Needed to add the meter state to the database so the deltas can be properly applied